- Syracuse University College of Law, J.D.

 - U.S. Patent and Trademark Office

 David is recognized by IAM Patent 1000 as one of the world’s leading patent practitioners.
-In 2013, David was recognized as an “IP Star” by Managing Intellectual Property.
+In 2013 and 2014, David was recognized as an “IP Star” by Managing Intellectual Property.
 Additionally, he was recognized as a “Life Sciences Star” by LMG Life Sciences in 2012 and 2013.
 David was also recognized by Super Lawyers in 2013.

 David is a member of the Association of University Technology Managers and the American Intellectual Property Law Association.
 David is also a member of the Personalized Medicine Coalition’s Public Policy Committee.